wumm-project/wumm-project.github.io/SIM.md

 * Maximum EU contribution awarded for a 3-year Knowledge Alliance: 1 000 000 EUR
 * Financial contributions from the EU are calculated using fixed scale of unit costs.
 Please see Programme Guide, page 130-133 for further information.
-* These unit costs have been calculated in a way that the co-funding is inherent to them, i.e. already incorporated.
+* These unit costs have been calculated in a way that co-funding is inherent to them, i.e. already incorporated.

 ### Aims and Priorities